daattali/beautiful-jekyll/5_consultation.md

 ---
 layout: page
-title: About me
+title: Ayurveda Consultation
-subtitle: Ayurveda consultation and appointment
+subtitle: Ayurveda Consultation and appointment
 ---

 **Discover Your Path to Wellness with Ayurveda**